mandeep6207/SahayakNet-AI_Disaster_Coordination_System/README.md

 ## 🚀 Overview

-SahayakNet-AI enables citizens, NGOs, volunteers, and authorities to coordinate rescue operations in real time.
+SahayakNet-AI enables citizens, NGOs/Government, volunteers, and authorities to coordinate rescue operations in real time.
 It unifies emergency intake, AI-assisted prioritization, volunteer dispatch, and mission tracking in one operational platform.

 ## ✨ Core Features